 After the female weedy seadragon deposits the eggs into the male’s brood patch and the male carries the eggs until they hatch, the young receive no parental care because they are released into the external environment.

+The survival rate for young weedy seadragons is low in the wild, but is about 60% in captivity.
+Although weedy seadragons lay 120-250 eggs, only 60-120 offspring will survive, while the others will fall prey to sea anemones.
 After hatching, young weedy seadragons spend two or three days in the yolk sac of the egg, where they continue to be nourished.
 After the young leave the yolk sac, they are independent and begin feeding on copepods and rotifers shortly after.

 The peaceful weedy seadragon does not in any way negatively affect the human species.
 In fact, many people go scuba diving off the coast of southern Australia specifically to see weedy seadragons, which, therefore, promotes tourism.

 The weedy seadragon is the marine emblem of the Australian State of Victoria.
 Victoria established a program to select a marine icon species for Victoria.
 This was an exciting opportunity to engage Victorians in learning about local marine life and to provide an opportunity to participate in the selection of an appropriate emblem for the rich and diverse marine environment.
 The weedy seadragon was selected as Victoria’s official marine faunal emblem by public nomination and was proclaimed by the Governor in Council on October 31, 2002.

 The weedy seadragon is exploited for the aquarium trade at low levels that are not likely of conservation concern.
 The volume of wild-caught individuals is small and therefore not currently a major threat.